What’s the deal with drinking alcohol while breastfeeding?

 If you are craving a drink but want to be sure you aren’t passing along any alcohol to your babe, check out these test strips.
 You can pump and test your milk to see if it is safe to give to baby.

-Joanna says, “Relax and enjoy a glass (or even 2!) of wine”
+Jo says, “Relax and enjoy a glass (or 2!) of wine”

 So, funny thing.
 Just like Rachel, I too asked my doctor about drinking alcohol while breastfeeding.
 You know what she said?